What You Need to Know About Heavy Period Bleeding

 Helpful information

-Heavy bleeding can be very upsetting, so finding ways to lessen its effects is important.
+Heavy bleeding can be distressing and upset your daily life, so finding ways to lessen its impact is an important priority.

-Bioidentical progesterone like Wellsprings Serenity cream can help reduce heavy bleeding, and lifestyle changes can also help too.
+Bioidentical progesterone in Wellsprings Serenity cream can help reduce heavy bleeding, and lifestyle changes can also help too.

 This article was written to assist with endometriosis, but it also has helpful tips for managing heavy bleeding.